Czech-Scottish Poetry Connections

 Alycia Pirmohamed is a Canadian-born poet living in Scotland.
-She is the author of the poetry chapbooks Hinge (ignitionpress) and Faces that Fled the Wind (BOAAT Press.
+She is the author of the poetry chapbooks Hinge (ignitionpress) and Faces that Fled the Wind (BOAAT Press.)
 Second Memory, a creative non-fiction piece co-authored with Pratyusha, was co-published with Baseline Press (Canada) and Guillemot Press (UK).
-Alycia was the winner of the 2020 Pamet River Prize and her debut poetry collection, Another Way to Split Water is forthcoming with YesYes Books (US) and Polygon Books (UK) in 2022.
+Alycia was the winner of the 2020 Pamet River Prize and her debut poetry collection, Another Way to Split Water was published in 2022 by YesYes Books (US) and Polygon Books (UK).
 Alycia is co-founder of the Scottish BAME Writers Network, co-organiser of the Ledbury Poetry Critics Programme, and a Junior Anniversary Fellow at IASH via the University of Edinburgh.
 In 2020, Alycia won the Edwin Morgan Poetry Award.
 Find her online at alycia-pirmohamed.com and on twitter @a_pirmohamed.

 Olga Stehlíková works as a freelance writer, editor and critic with a focus on contemporary Czech literature.
 She has founded the Ravt on-line magazine (www.itvar.cz/ravt), she moderates literary programmes in Czech Broadcasting and works as book editor.
 She has put together dozens of books of poetry and prose for various Czech publishing houses and her poetry has appeared in many Czech and foreign literary magazines.
 Her debut collection Týdny (Weeks, 2014) won the Magnesia Litera Book Prize for poetry.
 Her second collection Vejce/Eggs (Couplets), was released in a unique arrangement in November 2017, along with an LP with Tomas Braun’s music.
-Her third book of poetry is Vykřičník jak stožár (Exclamation Mark High as a Pole, 2018).
-Her poems have been translated into nine languages.
+Her third book of poetry was Vykřičník jak stožár (Exclamation Mark High as a Pole, 2018). and her latest is Zpěv Sirén (Siren song, 2022).
+Her poems have been translated into ten languages.